Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Casting & Presentation

-- Use side-arm / roll casts to keep splash down.
+- Use side-arm or roll casts to keep splash down.

-- Build slack into the drift; fix drag early, not late.
+- Build slack into the drift and fix drag early.

 Clothing & Visibility

-- Cap with a darker brim to cut glare.
+- A cap with a darker brim cuts glare.

-- Hide reflective items; keep hands/rod tip low in glides.
+- Hide reflective items and keep hands or rod tip low in glides.

 Gear That Helps With Stealth

-Thin leaders + a visible sighter and tungsten beads give precise depth control and instant feedback—ideal in riffles and seam water.
+Thin leaders, a visible sighter and tungsten beads give precise depth control and instant feedback in riffles and seams.

 Fluorocarbon

-A great stealth choice in clear glides and pressured pools.
-Start by stepping down tippet before downsizing fly profile.
+A strong stealth choice in clear glides and pressured pools.
+Step down tippet before downsizing fly profile.

-Cut surface glare so you can spot lanes, structure, and fish body language—often the difference between “blind casting” and accurate first shots.
+Cut surface glare so you can spot lanes, structure and fish body language before your first cast.

 Fish Behavior – FAQs